 Looking for an EXIT is like placing the cart before the horse.
 Sometimes it’s worse – betraying the audacity to manage the future.
 The moment hubris whispers “You can control it all” is the moment we lose sight.
 It’s a mad rush to the finish line now.
 Funding - scale fast – exit big: It’s entrepreneurship on steroids.

 😏Love Or Lust: What’s Your Ingredient?

 A product that has been dotingly shepherded from conception to launch by a passionate single team is very different from one where ‘ownership’ has been changing hands frequently and fickle team members have been playing musical chairs.
 We must remember that if love is contagious, so is lust.
 Founders and teams can’t hide it.
-Which means that sooner than later, the complete lack of attachment to the idea is bound to show in the product experience.
-So a fickle minded team always looking for greener (read dollars) pastures will inevitably lead to fickle minded customers with no loyalty to the product.
-We sulk and complain about low customer attention spans, little realizing that it is the handiwork of an unstable team that’s more interested in its own journey than the buyer’s.
+This means that sooner than later, the complete lack of attachment to the idea is bound to show in the product experience.
+So a fickle-minded team always looking for greener (read dollars) pastures will inevitably lead to fickle-minded customers with no loyalty to the product.
+We sulk and complain about low customer attention spans, little realizing that it is the handiwork of an unstable team that’s more interested in its journey than the buyers.